ibdemi/LITA-SALES-ANALYSIS-PROJECT/README.md

 ### Data Sources:

-The primary source of data used is Data Sale and this is an open data that can be downloaded from any data repository site
+The primary source of data used is Data Sale is information on previous transactions, sales trends, product details and revenue generated
 ### Tools used
 - Microsoft Excel [Download here](https://microsoftexcel.com)
    1. for Data Cleaning